 The role of the audit committee includes selecting and overseeing the independent auditor, reviewing the scope and results of the audit conducted by the independent auditor, and assisting the board in overseeing the integrity of the company's financial statements.
 In addition, the committee's role includes overseeing the company's compliance with legal and regulatory requirements and the quality and effectiveness of internal controls, approving any changes in accounting principles and practices, and reviewing the results of monitoring activity under the company's business ethics compliance program.
 The formal mandate of the committee can be found within the Audit Committee Charter in Appendix A of this circular.

-- K.T.
-Hoeg (chair)

-- M.C.
-Hubbs (vice-chair)

-- .
-D.W.
-Cornhill

-- J.M.
-Mintz

-- .
-D.S.
-Sutherland
+The committee is satisfied that its activities over the year have fulfilled its mandate.

-Five meetings of the audit committee were held in 2021.
+Committee members K.T.
+Hoeg (chair) M.C.
+Hubbs (vice-chair) D.W.
+Cornhill J.M.
+Mintz D.S.
+Sutherland Number of meetings Five meetings of the audit committee were held in 2022.
 The committee members met in camera without management present and separately with the internal auditor and the external auditor at all regularly scheduled meetings.
 A pre-audit meeting also occurs prior to every regularly scheduled audit committee meeting with the chair of the audit committee and the chief financial officer and both the internal and external auditors.

-- Reviewed and recommended for approval the interim and full year financial and operating results. - Reviewed and assessed the company's system of internal controls and auditing procedures, and the results of the internal auditor's audit program. - Reviewed and assessed the external auditor plan, performance and fees. - Reviewed evolving regulations and reporting obligations. - Reviewed the committee's mandate and completed the committee self-assessment. - Performed external auditor performance evaluation. - Ensured the effectiveness of controls and procedures and integrity of financial statements was maintained while continuing to respond to the COVID-19 pandemic.
+Committee highlights in 2022 Reviewed and recommended for approval the interim and full year financial and operating results.
+Reviewed and assessed the company's system of internal controls and auditing procedures, and the results of the internal auditor's audit program.
+Reviewed and assessed the external auditor plan, performance and fees.
+Reviewed evolving regulations and reporting obligations.
+Reviewed the committee's mandate and completed the committee self-assessment.
+Performed external auditor performance evaluation.
+Ensured the effectiveness of controls and procedures and integrity of financial statements was maintained.
+Financial expertise The company's board of directors has determined that D.W.

-Financial expertise

-The company's board of directors has determined that D.W.
 Cornhill, K.T.
 Hoeg, M.C.
 Hubbs and D.S.
 Sutherland meet the definition of "audit committee financial expert".
 The U.S. Securities and Exchange Commission has indicated that the designation of an audit committee financial expert does not make that person an expert for any purpose, or impose any duties, obligations or liability on that person that are greater than those imposed on members of the audit committee and board of directors in the absence of such designation or identification.
 All members of the audit committee are financially literate within the meaning of National Instrument 52-110 Audit Committees and the listing standards of the NYSE American LLC.

-The audit committee also has an important role in risk oversight.
+Role in risk oversight The audit committee also has an important role in risk oversight.
 The audit committee oversees risks associated with financial and accounting matters, including compliance with legal and regulatory requirements, and the company's financial reporting and internal controls systems.
 In addition, it reviews the scope of PricewaterhouseCoopers' audit in light of risks associated with the energy industry, the regulatory environment and company-specific financial audit risks.
 The committee also reviews financial statements and internal and external audit results, and any changes proposed to accounting principles and practices.
-With respect to the COVID-19 pandemic, the audit committee is also responsible for ensuring the reporting and internal controls are maintained as the company implements various response measures, including work from home arrangements.

-The audit committee is composed entirely of independent directors.
-All members met board approved independence standards, as that term is defined in National Instrument 52-110 Audit Committees, the U.S. Securities and Exchange Commission rules and the listing standards of the NYSE American LLC.
+Independence The audit committee is composed entirely of independent directors.
+All members met board approved independence standards, as that term is defined in National Instrument 52-110 Audit Committees , the U.S. Securities and Exchange Commission rules and the listing standards of the NYSE American LLC.